-• Our office has a 24/7 answering service to address any emergencies.
+Our office has a 24/7 answering service to address any emergencies.

-Endometriosis is a painful disorder similar to the tissue that forms the lining of your uterus grows outside of your uterine cavity.
-This condition commonly entails your ovaries, fallopian tubes, and the tissue lining your pelvis.
-In very rare cases, endometrial tissue might spread beyond pelvic organs.
-According to recent studies, endometriosis is a common gynecological disorder that affects nearly 10 percent of women.
+  Endometriosis is a painful disorder when tissue similar to the lining of

+  your uterus grows outside of your uterine cavity.
+This condition

+  commonly entails your ovaries, fallopian tubes, and the tissue lining

+  your pelvis.
+In very rare cases, endometrial tissue might spread beyond

+  pelvic organs.
+According to recent studies, endometriosis is a common

+  gynecological disorder that affects nearly 10 percent of women.

-For the purpose of checking for physical clues of endometriosis, doctors might make use of the following procedures:
+  For the purpose of checking for physical clues of endometriosis, doctors

+  might make use of the following procedures: